 And where are your children?
 There they are, loads on their backs carrying food as my slaves.

-The Mongol Empire under Genghis Khan stretched across almost all over Asia and Europe.
-The Mongols were fearsome warriors who were ruthless and fearsome.
+The Mongol Empire under Genghis Khan stretched all over Asia and part of Europe.
+The Mongols were fearsome warriors who were ruthless and showed no mercy to their opponents.
 Military service was compulsory for all boys over the age of 15.
 The heart of the army was the horse archers who employed hit and run tactics to ruthless efficiency.
-For a Medieval Knight bound by the code of Chivalry, this was an act of cowardice.
+For a medieval knight bound by the code of chivalry, this was an act of cowardice.
 However, it was an efficient method to mow down enemies weighed down by armor.

 Questions & Answers

 King Leonidas was one of the bravest of warriors.
 He and his soldier's sacrifice helped the Greeks prepare their defense and evacuate Athens.Helpful 7

 Do you know of the Special Boat Services SBS that SAS is based off?

 That is very interesting.
 I was not aware of the Special Boat Services and it was good to read on it.
 It was also mentioned that it was a sister unit of the SAS meaning both were operational at the same time.Helpful 4